Internet

 Why?
 There are several benefits I observed from experience:

-● It helps you stay accountable actually to work on your priority assignments.
+It helps you stay accountable and actually work on your priority assignments.
 You can no longer excuse doing side tasks that should be on the back burner.
-Your priority work needs to have its time slot in your calendar at the end of the day.
+Your priority work needs to have its own time slot in your calendar at the end of the day.

 Depending on your work, your practices, your goals, and the job requirements, you will likely approach this differently to fit your own needs.
 And you should.